How much do surrogates make?

 What kind of contact should I expect during my surrogacy?

 You should expect whatever level of contact makes you comfortable.
-We do ask all of our intended parents to be in touch at least once a week from the time they meet you until two months after the babies are born.
+We do ask all of our intended parents to be in touch at least once a week from the time they meet you until delivery.
 Some people choose to have more frequent contact than this, especially around the time of the birth.
 However, it is not required.
 Before you cycle and during the pregnancy, you can expect phone calls, emails, and maybe an occasional visit, particularly for OB appointments and ultrasounds.
 After you deliver, we encourage our surrogate mothers and families to remain in contact through emails, phone calls, pictures and letters or maybe an occasional visit.
 Everyone is encouraged to do what makes them most comfortable.
 For most, the relationship develops naturally over time.

 I would love to work with an international family.
 When would they come for the birth?